RIVER

 | Zambezi Queen | Nile River Cruise |

 CAA provides services for Uniworld Boutique River Cruises.
-These are higher end cruises, costing from $10,000 and up.
+These are higher-end cruises, costing from $10,000 and up.

 Wheel & Anchor have a barge tour of Champagne.